ddella/FakeAPI/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Run the project
 The FakeAPI project is meant to run as Docker containers.
+You will need at least one FakeAPI container and a Redis container.

 1. Run a standalone container of FakeAPI and Redis [standalone](standalone.md)
 2. Run a standalone container of FakeAPI and Redis with Docker Compose [Docker Compose](docker_compose.md)